2nd Trimester

 Week 19

-Vernix caseosa (protective coating) covers baby's skin.
+Vernix caseosa, a protective coating, covers baby's skin.
 Sensory development accelerates in the brain.

 Week 20

 You are at the halfway point!
 Your baby can swallow.
-The anomaly scan reveals amazing details, including your baby's sex if you wish!
+The anomaly scan reveals amazing detail, including your baby's sex if you wish to know.

 Week 21